Queer Chicano art: Gay liberation

-The queer Chicano community drew inspiration from the gay liberation movement in the creation and expression of art.
-The gay liberation movement began in the late 1960s to 80s as a socio-political movement with the goal to end social and political discrimination for LGBTQ+ people.
-Despite the Chicano Movement, it was evident to queer Chicanos there was no space for belonging in the political discussion at the time.
-Queer Chicanos utilized ideologies from gay liberation to establish belonging in the Chicano community and therefore, political discussions.
+The queer Chicano community drew inspiration from the gay liberation movement in its creation and expression of art.
+The gay liberation movement began in the late 1960s as a movement to end social and political discrimination against LGBTQ+ people.
+Despite the existence of the Chicano Movement, it was evident to queer Chicanos that there was no space for them in the political discourse of the time.
+Accordingly, queer Chicanos utilized ideologies and tactics from the gay liberation movement to establish their place within the Chicano community and gain a voice in political discussions.

-After the Stonewall riots in 1969, there was a shift for more visibility for queer identity.
-Different from forms of gay activism, the gay liberation movement highlighted the need for visibility through "coming out" as queer and denying to assimilate to social norms.
+After the Stonewall riots in 1969, there was a shift in visibility for queer identity.
+Unlike the earlier homophile movement, the gay liberation movement highlighted the need for visibility through "coming out" as queer and refusing to assimilate to social norms.
 Artists were emboldened by the ideology of gay liberation to create art representing their sexual identity and denounce heteronormativity.
-Within the Gay Liberation movement, the queer art scene functioned to create representation and a voice for queer identity.
+Within the gay Liberation movement, the queer art scene functioned to create representation and a voice for queer identity.

 Women's rights

-The queer Chicano scene drew influences from the strides being made within women’s rights during the 1960s and 70s.
+The queer Chicano scene drew influences from the strides being made within women's rights during the 1960s and 1970s.
 The Women's Liberation movement fought for political, social, and economic equality between genders.
-Chicanas were inspired by both breaking gender inequalities and their experiences being queer Mexican Americans.
+Chicanas were inspired both by efforts to challenge gender inequality and by their identities as queer Mexican Americans.

-While, the feminist movement were making strides for change, there still presented a challenge of the exclusion of brown and black bodies within the space.
-The Feminist Movement and feminist art often centered white bodies and depicted whiteness within their art.
-As a result, the movement worked to make an inclusive space that simultaneously challenged ideas of patriarchy, racism, and gender.
-Queer Chicana artists within the movement worked to break gender stereotypes emulated throughout the Latinx community and the Chicano movement.
-Female artists with Mexican roots, created art against the gendered, patriarchal, and white art world present in the 1970s United States.
-Consequential queer Mexican American women artists working within this community include Patssi Valdez, Judith Baca, and Laura Aguilar.
+While the feminist movement was making strides for change, many feminist spaces still excluded black and brown people.
+Both the Feminist Movement and feminist art often centered whiteness and white bodies within their art.
+As a result, the queer Chicana movement advocated for inclusivity that simultaneously challenged ideas of patriarchy, racism, and gender.
+Queer Chicana artists within the movement challenged gender stereotypes emulated throughout the Latinx community and the Chicano movement.
+Female artists with Mexican heritage created art in contrast to gendered, patriarchal, and white-dominated art of the 1970s United States.
+Notable queer Mexican American artists working within this community include Patssi Valdez, Judith Baca, and Laura Aguilar.

-Female artists faced challenges in regards to what it meant to be Latina or Chicana.
-While, the Chicano culture had strong ties with machismo many queer women in the art movement were criticized for not being feminists enough or Chicana enough.
-As well, created a construction of what being feminism should look like in the 1970s.
-Patssi Valdez’s Instant Mural, 1974 received much backlash from feminist at the time.
-Instant Mural, 1974 portrayed Valdez tied up with duct tape looking confined and frozen in space.
-Feminist were outraged at Valdez for allowing herself to be tied up.
-Despite, the backlash received from feminist to Valdez her art was doing something she wanted to do and portraying how she felt which for her was activism.
-As she felt it a metaphor for the confinement of conditions of discrimination and oppression including poverty, social, and psychological issues.
+While the Chicano culture had strong ties with machismo, many queer women in the art movement were criticized both for their Chicana identity and for their efforts to uphold feminist ideals.
+For example, Patssi Valdez's Instant Mural of 1974 received backlash from feminists at the time.
+As Instant Mural portrayed Valdez confined to a wall with duct tape, feminists expressed outrage at Valdez for allowing herself to be tied up.
+Valdez has indicated that while her original vision for the piece reflected personal childhood trauma, she later attributed feminism to her art as well.
+She felt Instant Mural was a metaphor for confinement and conditions of discrimination and oppression such as poverty, social, and psychological issues.